Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

-Note that with this matrix element we can calculate the transition rate from $|\Psi_\mathrm{m,\ve{Q}}^N\rangle$ to \emph{one} specific final state, $|\mathcal{A} \Psi_{j,\ve{\tilde{q}}}^{N-1} \gamma_{\ve k}\rangle$ where an electron has been removed from the $j$-th band (and carrying crystal momentum $\ve{\tilde{q}}$).
+Note that with this matrix element, we can calculate the transition rate from $|\Psi_\mathrm{m,\ve{Q}}^N\rangle$ to \emph{one} specific final state, $|\mathcal{A} \Psi_{j,\ve{\tilde{q}}}^{N-1} \gamma_{\ve k}\rangle$ where an electron has been removed from the $j$-th band (and carrying crystal momentum $\ve{\tilde{q}}$).
 To account for all possible photoemission final states, we will have to sum up the transition rates of all final hole quantum numbers at a later stage.

-To proceed, we reduce the $N$-electron matrix element of Equation~\ref{eq:matrix_element1} to an effective one-electron matrix element by utilizing the Dyson orbital as the overlap between the $N$-electron and the $N-1$-electron system~\cite{Dauth2014,Truhlar2019,Krylov2020}.
-In contrast to existing literature for isolated systems, we here perform this step for many-body Bloch functions that carry an additional crystal momentum quantum number.
-To see that this is indeed possible, one can always transform Bloch functions with a finite sampling of the Brillouin-zone to a supercell.
+To proceed, we reduce the $N$-electron matrix element of Eq.~\ref{eq:matrix_element1} to an effective one-electron matrix element by introducing the Dyson orbital as the overlap between the initial $N$-electron and the final $(N-1)$-electron system~\cite{Dauth2014,Truhlar2019,Krylov2020}.
+In contrast to existing literature for isolated systems, we here perform this step for Bloch functions that carry an additional crystal momentum quantum number.
 We then get for the absolute of the matrix element